rahulpscraftech360/ready-to-work-template-with-redx-tool-kit-vite-shardcn-electron-tailwind-persisit-react-router-axios/README.md

-# Electron with Vite, React and Tailwind CSS Template
+# Electron with Vite, React and Tailwind CSS, Shardcn/ui Template

-This is a template for creating applications using Electron, Vite, React and Tailwind CSS.
+This is a template for creating applications using Electron, Vite, React,Tailwind CSS, Shardcn/ui, redux tool kit,redux persist, react-router,.

 ## Features